Semen AnalysisSemen Analysis 3

 • Have a pH that’s not too acidic.

-• Fluid that turns to liquid in a short amount of time so it can travel through a woman’s reproductive system.
+• The fluid turns into liquid in a short amount of time so it can travel through a woman’s reproductive system.

 What do abnormal results mean for my ability to help a woman conceive?

 Abnormal results mean that you have a below-average chance of getting a woman pregnant.
-But a semen analysis is not the only factor in evaluating male infertility.
+However, a semen analysis is not the only factor in evaluating male infertility.

 Extra testing is often needed to learn more.
 These tests may confirm or rule out: